PCCI Expert Akshay Arora talks NMDOH at MD Anderson

 By Leslie Wainwright, PhD, PCCI’s Chief Funding and Innovation Officer

-SDOH: FROM THEORY TO ACTION – MAKING SOCIAL DETERMINANTS OF HEALTH A REALITY
+NMDOH: FROM THEORY TO ACTION – MAKING Non Medical Drivers of Health A REALITY

 By Steve Miff, PhD, CEO of PCCI

-THE TIME IS NOW FOR HEALTH SYSTEMS TO GET SERIOUS ABOUT SOCIAL DETERMINANTS OF HEALTH
+THE TIME IS NOW FOR HEALTH SYSTEMS TO GET SERIOUS ABOUT Non Medical Drivers of Health

 By Steve Miff, PhD, CEO of PCCI